microsoft/ml-server-text-classification/SQLR/ReadmeSQLR.md

 ### Introduction
 -------------------------

-When a customer sends a support tiket, it is important to route it to the right team in order to examine the issue and solve it in the fastest way possible.
+When a customer sends a support ticket, it is important to route it to the right team in order to examine the issue and solve it in the fastest way possible.
 This notebook uses a preprocessed version of the NewsGroups20, containing a Subject, a Text, and a Label (20 classes).
-It has a similar structure to a support tiket data set which would also haver two data fields: Title, and Problem description.
+It has a similar structure to a support ticket data set which would also haver two data fields: Title, and Problem description.

 For businesses that prefers an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
 In this template, we implemented all steps in SQL stored procedures: data preprocessing, and feature engineering are implemented in pure SQL, while models training, scoring and evaluation steps are implemented with SQL stored procedures with embedded R (Microsoft R Server) code.